Add office photos

 Does PwC have good work-life balance?

-PwC has a work-life balance rating of 3.0 out of 5 based on 9,100+ employee reviews on AmbitionBox.
-41% employees rated PwC 3 or below, while 59% employees rated it 4 or above for work-life balance.
+PwC has a work-life balance rating of 3.0 out of 5 based on 10,000+ employee reviews on AmbitionBox.
+43% employees rated PwC 3 or below, while 57% employees rated it 4 or above for work-life balance.
 This rating suggests that while some employees recognize efforts towards work-life balance, there is scope for improvement based on employee feedback.
-We encourage you to read PwC work-life balance reviews for more details
+We encourage you to read PwC work-life balance reviews for more details.

 Is PwC good for career growth?

-Career growth at PwC is rated as moderate, with a promotions and appraisal rating of 3.0.
-41% employees rated PwC 3 or below, while 59% employees rated it 4 or above on promotions/appraisal.
-This rating suggests that while some employees view growth opportunities favorably, there is scope for improvement based on employee feedback.
-We recommend reading PwC promotions/appraisals reviews for more detailed insights.
+Career growth at PwC is rated as poor, with a promotions and appraisal rating of 2.9.
+43% employees rated PwC 3 or below on promotions / appraisal.
+This rating reflects a negative sentiment among employees for career growth.
+We recommend reading PwC promotions / appraisals reviews for more detailed insights.

 What are the cons of working in PwC?

 Working at PwC does have some drawbacks that potential employees should consider.
-The company is poorly rated for work life balance, promotions / appraisal and work satisfaction, based on 9,100+ employee reviews on AmbitionBox.
+The company is poorly rated for promotions / appraisal, work satisfaction and work life balance, based on 10,000+ employee reviews on AmbitionBox.

 Stay ahead in your career.
 Get AmbitionBox app